-It’s important to empathize with seniors transitioning into residential assisted living homes because they experience stress, uncertainty, discomfort, and sometimes even physical pain.
+It’s important to empathize with seniors transitioning into assisted or senior living homes because they experience stress, uncertainty, discomfort, and sometimes even physical pain.
 Empathy helps people from becoming insensitive to the challenges of aging.

 Time is similar to a two-sided coin.
 Heads represent how time is experience, and experience cultivates wisdom.
 The tail of that same coin reveals time as a desensitizer.

 You’ve heard the expression, “pain passes with time,” “give it a little time,” or “time heals all wounds.”

 These sayings sound good and give us a false sense of security because most people will tell you physical wounds may disappear with time, but there are more than just physical wounds to address.